Royal Flora Ratchaphruek 2006

-The Royal Flora Ratchaphruek was an international horticultural exposition held 1 November, 2006 to 31 January, 2007 in the Thai city Chiang Mai of Chiang Mai Province that drew 3,781,624 visitors.
+The Royal Flora Ratchaphruek was an international horticultural exposition held 1 November, 2006 to 31 January, 2007 at Mae Hia, Chiang Mai Province, Thailand that drew 3,781,624 visitors.
 Recognised by the Bureau International des Expositions (BIE), it was one of the grand celebrations hosted by the Royal Thai Government in honor of King Bhumibol, the world's longest reigning monarch.

 Preparation

 The ratchaphruek (Cassia fistula), or golden shower tree, is the de facto national flower of Thailand.
 Its yellow blossoms correspond to Monday, the birthday of Bhumibol.
 It is also named "Khun" or "Rajapruek".

 The event was located on 80 hectares of land at the Royal Agricultural Research Center in the Mae Hia sub-district, Mueang district, Chiang Mai Province in northern Thailand.
 The 92 days of the expo featured 30 international gardens reflecting nations such as Japan, South Korea, Belgium, Netherlands, South Africa, and Canada.
 More than 2.5 million trees of 2,200 species of tropical plants and flowers were on display in this exhibition.
 The Association of International Horticultural Producers (AIPH), gave this expo A1 status, its highest level.
 Such exhibitions occur only once a year throughout the world.
 In addition, a host country can only hold one such exhibition once a decade.